pete-machine/torchbricks/README.md

 - A brick collection is actually a dictionary (`nn.DictModule`).
 Allowing you to access, pop and update the collection easily as a regular dictionary.
 It can to handle nested dictionary, allowing groups of bricks to be added/removed easily.

-Note also that we set `stage=stage.TRAIN` to explicitly specify if we are doing training, validation, test or inference.
+Note also that we set `stage=Stage.INFERENCE` to explicitly specify if we are doing training, validation, test or inference.
 Specifying a stage is important, if we want a module to act in a specific way during specific stages.
 We will get back to this in the next section.